jayadevnpatil/Object_Oriented_Programming/README.md

     The [operator overloading](./07_operator_overloading.cpp) explains the types of operator overloading, including unary and binary overloading, and the ways to implement it both outside and inside classes/structures using normal functions, friend functions, and member functions.

 8.  _**Static Members**_ ⚡<br>
     The [static overloading](./08_static_members.cpp) presents static data members and static member functions, highlighting their characteristics such as shared existence, initialization, and access without object creation.

+9.  _**Pointer to objects**_ 👈<br>
+    The [Pointer to objects](./09_pointer_to_the_objects.cpp) explains the purpose and usage of the `this` pointer for accessing member variables and functions within a class.
+Additionally, it demonstrates how pointers can be used to indirectly access and manipulate objects, including instances of derived classes, showcasing concepts like polymorphism and dynamic function binding.

+10. _**Polymorphism**_ 🔀🌟<br>
+The [polymorphism](./10_Polymorphism.cpp) provides an overview of polymorphism in C++, explaining its types: compiler-time and runtime.
+It describes compiler-time polymorphism achieved through function and operator overloading, and runtime polymorphism through function and member overriding.
+The concept of virtual functions is introduced, showcasing how they enable runtime polymorphism by allowing derived classes to provide their implementations.

+11. _**Pure Virtual Functions**_ 🕶️<br>
+The [pure virtual functions](./11_pure_virtual_functions.cpp) discusses pure virtual functions and abstract classes in C++.
+It explains the concept, syntax, characteristics, and usage of pure virtual functions, along with examples demonstrating their implementation in abstract base classes and concrete derived classes.

+12. _**Exception Handling**_ 🧐<br>
+    The [exception handling](./12_exception_handling.cpp) provides an introduction to exception handling in C++, explaining its purpose and mechanism.
+It outlines the three essential blocks: try, throw, and catch, and describes how they work together to handle runtime errors gracefully.

 ## 🎓 Happy learning!